elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/src/content/docs/installation.md

 ```

 ### Install from Release (no git)
+We publish both Python wheels and standalone binaries for Linux and macOS (x86_64 and arm64).

-Install the latest packaged wheel from GitHub Releases (Linux/macOS):
+Install the latest packaged wheel (Linux/macOS):
 ```bash
 # Fetch the latest wheel's browser_download_url and install (no jq required)
 WHEEL_URL=$(curl -fsSL https://api.github.com/repos/elwizard33/Cyberzard/releases/latest \